top of page

 In 1992, after meeting Steve Shapiro and discovering The Learning Connection, she added Vision Therapy to her tutoring.
 This program has allowed her students to coordinate and aim their eyes together for easier reading, increased attention span, and faster memory processing skills.

-For the last three years, four students have been studying and learning to read well in our basement classroom.
+Since 2016, students have been studying and learning to read well in our basement classrooms.
 Soon we plan to video the teaching of the phonograms and then move on to actual words as well using the current students to model the student response.
-Lord willing, these videos will be able to help anyone with internet access to learn read English well even without a teacher present.
-It is my prayer that you might partner with us to move this project forward to teach English speakers to read English well so that they might read words, so that they can read The Word, The Bible, and so that they can come to know The Word, Jesus Christ, not only as Saviour but also as Lord.
+The video project will move this project forward to teach English speakers to read English well so that they might read words, so that they can read The Word, The Bible, and so that they can come to know The Word, Jesus Christ, not only as Savior, but also as Lord.

 bottom of page